department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 #### What happens after I file my appeal?

-We'll send you a written explanation (known as a Statement of the Case, or SOC) letting you know why your claim was denied.
+VBA will send you a written explanation (known as a Statement of the Case, or SOC) letting you know why your claim was denied.

 ### What if I still don’t agree with the decision made on my claim(s) after VBA issues the SOC?